 Follow Joshua on Twitter

-Here’s your afternoon flask of politics, from Joshua Miller of the Boston Globe.
+Here’s your afternoon mug of eggnog, er, politics, from Joshua Miller of the Boston Globe.

-And for those not on this email list, it’s free — truly! — to join.
-Click here to sign up for Political Happy Hour, which will return tomorrow.
+And — if you’re in the giving spirit — tell your friends to sign up for Political Happy Hour, which will return tomorrow.